 Employees with more than three 3 months' service may be granted up to one hundred and sixty (160) hours of unpaid leave in any 12-month period for incidents related to domestic violence or sexual assault.
 Accrued sick and vacation hours can be used as appropriate.
 The leave is granted to any employee, or a family or household member of the employee, who is a victim of domestic violence or sexual assault.
 The granted time must be used within twelve (12) immediate months following the date of the incidence of domestic violence or sexual assault.
-Such leave may be used for the diagnosis, care, or treatment of a health condition related to an act of domestic violence or sexual assault; to participate in court proceedings related to an act of domestic violence or sexual assault; to obtain counseling or assistance related to an act of domestic violence or sexual assault; and, to establish a safety plan, including, without limitation, and action to increase the safety of the employee or their family/household member from future acts of domestic violence or sexual assault.
+Such leave may be used for the diagnosis, care, or treatment of a health condition related to an act of domestic violence or sexual assault; to participate in court proceedings related to an act of domestic violence or sexual assault; and, to establish a safety plan, including, without limitation, and action to increase the safety of the employee or their family/household member from future acts of domestic violence or sexual assault.